rahulunair/github-stats/README.md

 </a>

-Generate visualizations of GitHub user and repository statistics using GitHub Actions.
+generate visualizations of GitHub user and repository statistics using GitHub Actions.

 This project is currently a work-in-progress; there will always be more